goshalas benefited

 • Impact: Flowers are sent to self-help groups or perfume industries, while citric waste is channeled for bioenzyme production, creating new products and income streams.

-A - Animal Feed (Reuse)
+A - Animal Feed (Recover)

 The sorted produce that is no longer fit for human consumption but is safe for livestock is diverted.